Comprehensive Notes on Andrew Ng’s Machine Learning Course

 P61

-Binary classification problem, The logistic loss function, also known as binary cross entropy.
+In binary classification problem, The logistic loss function, also known as binary cross entropy is used to measure the performance:

 Compute derivatives for gradient descent using back propagation.